In recent years, many technologies have been put forth as being alternatives to our reliance on oil and gas for transportation and heating.

 By posing as "green" solutions to waste problems, these technologies justify continued waste generation.

 These technologies don't have the job creation and economic benefits that aggressive source reduction, reuse, recycling and composting programs do.
-The only real answers on waste lie in the zero waste movement (see www.grrn.org/zerowaste/) and for energy: conservation, efficiency, wind and solar with hydrogen (produced cleanly from water with wind and solar power) used for transportation fuels.
+The only real answers on waste lie in the zero waste movement and for energy: conservation, efficiency, wind, solar and energy storage, with electrified transportation.